tobeybill/TISATAFL/report/Report.md

 Four cases

-1)  CEOs and Directors are both overcompensated
+1)  CEO and Directors are both overcompensated

 2)  CEO is overcompensated and Directors are undercompensated

 3)  CEO is undercompensated and Directors are overcompensated

-4)  CEOs and Directors are both undercompensated
+4)  CEO and Directors are both undercompensated